JMDKC/artangled-hugo/content/posts/2018-11-04-hiro-hamiltons.md

 Yun Hyong-Keun is a new name to me, but [Simon Lee is showing](https://www.simonleegallery.com/exhibitions/146/ ) his abstract works, which come in in various shades of umber and black.

-*Modern Masters is at Hamilton's (London).
+*Modern Masters is at Hamiltons (London).
 10 September - 23 November 2018*